MooersLab/pymolsnips/README.md

 It has very an attractive, uncluttered GUI.

 *Light Table* supports previews that enable interactive editing of code to change the output.
-For example, code chunks for generating a plot is evaluated in-line and the plot is displayed in an adjacent window.
+For example,the  code chunk for generating a plot is evaluated in-line and the plot is displayed in an adjacent window.
 The plugin manager can be used to install plugins, update them, and gain access to the documentation for the plugin.
 This documentation is on a GitHub website.